Treatment for Hodgkin lymphoma

 You will have chemotherapy (chemo), which uses anti-cancer drugs to destroy the lymphoma cells.
 Some people also need radiotherapy.
 Radiotherapy uses high-energy rays to kill cancer cells.

 The amount of chemo you need depends on how much lymphoma you have in your body.
+There are four stages from 1 (early stage) to 4 (advanced stage).
 Doctors call this the stage of the lymphoma.
 Your doctors will know the stage of your lymphoma from scans such as CT and PET scans.

 As well as giving each stage a number, doctors also use a letter code - either A or B - to show whether or not you have specific symptoms.
 If you have lost weight, have heavy sweats (especially at night) or have had high temperatures not caused by infection, your stage will have the letter B next to the number (eg stage 2B).
 If you don’t have any of these symptoms, your lymphoma will have the letter A next to the stage, (eg stage 2A).